 Students who return to school to complete additional credit and non-credit courses (including courses with modified or alternative expectations in special education programs) will have their transcript updated accordingly but will not be issued a new Certificate of Accomplishment.
 The Ontario Secondary School Diploma or Ontario Secondary School Certificate will be granted when the returning student has fulfilled the appropriate requirements.

 If you initially enrolled in an Ontario high school prior to 1999/2000, you may be eligible to earn the diploma under the previous requirements.
 Please contact the Christian Virtual School principal or our guidance team to review your transcript and determine the courses you require to earn your secondary school diploma.

 10.1 Guidance and Student Services

 Christian Virtual School provides individual student support with respect to education planning, general guidance, course selection, and student success.
-The school’s guidance team can provide support in:
+The CVS guidance team can provide support for students in:

-- helping students seek out special pathways that support their learning styles, interests, and needs;
+- seeking out special pathways that support their learning styles, interests, and needs;

-- helping students envision a plan for post-secondary and target short- and long-term goals;
+- planning for post-secondary and target short and long-term goals;

 - providing information around all post-secondary pathways and career pathways;

 - identifying and providing intervention and support for students at risk of not graduating;

 - supporting students in establishing effective study habits and exam preparation; and/or